JoshPola96/BillRecognition-NaturalLanguage-ProcessingandComputerVision/README.md

 #NLP, #CV, #Tesseract, #Pillow

-This project is created as per the curriculum requirement for the module Artificial Intelligence: It uses the a custom dataset of images of scanned bills in four different templates provided by a local company.
+This project is created as per the curriculum requirement for the module Artificial Intelligence: It uses a custom dataset of images of scanned bills in four different templates provided by a local company.

 All analytics and Machine Learning techniques are implemented in a single python Notebook deployed on Google Colab.